 Creating a Lasting Power of Attorney (LPA) is straightforward, and our experienced team can guide you through every step of the process.
 Prices start from £350+VAT.

 Our Lasting Powers of Attorney solicitors in Wakefield and Ossett have the experience to make setting up a Lasting Power of Attorney as simple and stress-free as possible, giving you peace of mind for the future.

-For more information about Lasting Powers of Attorney, please contact Liz Fyfe or Jessica Orme on 01924 290 029 or request a call back and a member of our team will be in touch promptly.
+For more information about Lasting Powers of Attorney, please contact Liz Fyfe or Jessica Orme on 01924 290 029 or use our online enquiry form and a member of our team will be in touch promptly.

 Our legal services for Lasting Powers of Attorney